agulik/grillber-frontend/README.md

 # Architecture #

-This app was built using a Node.js web server and a MySQL database.
+This app was built using React, React Router and React-Materialize.

-The front end was built with React.
+# Plans #

+The app is far from finished - we are planning on making it responsive for mobile browser users, and building an iPhone/ android version using React Native.